ejdingal/getting-started/README.md

 Before you can participate in any official competitions, you'll need to downlaoad, fill out, sign, and turn in the [Code of Conduct](https://github.com/uhmgreyhats/getting-started/blob/master/Grey%20Hats%20Computer%20Security%20and%20Ethics%20Agreement.docx) form to [Gerald Lau](glau@hawaii.edu).

 ## 2. Meeting Time
-Meeting times for Fall 2017 will be posted here at the start of the semester.
-Meetings will be held in Keller 105.
-To get there go through the double doors on the first floor and walk to the end of the hall.
+Meetings will be held in Keller 305 every Monday at 4:30pm during Spring 2018.

 ## 3. Get in the Loop